 Staff are responsible for reporting every breach of e-safety.
-If a member of staff knows, or suspects, that a colleague is in breach of any part of this policy he/she must report it to the appropriate personin writing by email to the following leads and copy in the School Headteacher.
+If a staff member knows or suspects that a colleague is in breach of any part of this policy, he/she must report it to the appropriate person in writing by email to the following leads and copy the School Headteacher.

 Immediate reporting: